jethornton/flexgui/docs_flex/source/ini.rst

 Tool Table Editor
 -----------------

-To specify a differnent tool table editor add an entry to the [DISPLAY] section.
+To specify a different tool table editor add an entry to the [DISPLAY] section.
 If no entry is found then the default tool editor is used
 ::

 	TOOL_EDITOR = tooledit

-To control the columns displayed by the default tool editor add any of the valid column specifiers seperated by a space.
+To control the columns displayed by the default tool editor add any of the valid column specifiers separated by a space.
 ::

 	TOOL_EDITOR = tooledit x y z a b c u v w diam front back orien